SulfaSaji/bipolar-bot/README.md

 Bash

 cd bipolar-bot
 Run the project: Open the welcome.html file in your web browser.
-This serves as your main landing page.
-From there, you can navigate to the other two modules.
+This serves as the main landing page, from which you can navigate to the other two modules.

-For the Rude Talking Bot, open the index.html file.

-For the Compliment Generator, open the compliment.html file.

-#Team 🤝
+Team 🤝
 Navomy Mariya Alex

 Sulfa Saji